Stocks end week lower, bruised by China yuan weakness

 European stocks had their worst week in six, falling 2.9 percent, as shares of exporting companies with exposure to China fell after the yuan was devalued.

-The FTSEurofirst 300 index of leading European shares fell 0.1 percent on Friday.
-The Euro STOXX 50 traded down 0.7 percent.
+The FTSEurofirst 300 index of leading European shares .FTEU3 fell 0.1 percent on Friday.
+The Euro STOXX 50 .STOXX50E traded down 0.7 percent.

 Economic growth in the euro zone slowed in the second quarter as France stagnated and Italy lost momentum, held back by an uncertain global outlook that is weakening investment even in powerhouse Germany.